cisco-ce/roomos.cisco.com/docs/Introduction.md

 ## The xAPI

-The xAPI is the language-independent API of RoomOS that let's you interact with the system, such as for placing calls, changing configurations, reading sensor data and automating tasks.
+The xAPI is the language-independent API of RoomOS that lets you interact with the system, such as for placing calls, changing configurations, reading sensor data and automating tasks.

 <img src="/docs/images/tshell.png" />